blakeashleyjr/blakeashleyjr.com/content/posts/why-I-didnt-choose-wordpress.md

 color = "" #color from the theme settings
 +++

-# Why I Didn't Choose Wordpress or: How I Learned to Stop Worrying and Love the Bomb
+# Why I Didn't Choose Wordpress or: How I Learned to Stop Worrying and Love the Hugo

 Wordpress is great, mostly.